ShootingStar91/toska-book-club/README.md

 ## 💡 Future Ideas

-Likely to implement:

-- Rank-based voting

-Maybe in the future:

 - Suggest possible times for next meeting
 - Book feedback/rating phase

-Epic:

 - Multi-club support with roles:
   - Superadmin (manage all clubs)
   - Club manager (admin of one club)